Cortex Self-Managed

 Cortex-specific info

-After a successful installation, the Cortex team might ask for settings/configurations on your setup.
+After a successful installation, the Cortex team might ask for settings or configurations on your setup.
+To get this information, run the following command:

-You can create a Cortex PAT from Settings -> Personal access tokens
+You can create a Cortex PAT in your Cortex workspace under Settings > Personal access tokens.